MicrosoftDocs/appcenter-docs/vs-mobile-center-docs/general/roadmap.md

 ## Distribution service

-* In-app updates.
-New releases to a distribution group will trigger an in-app update for all installed versions.
 * UDID (iOS device id) collection.
 Help with iOS app provisioning by automatically collecting UDID from all tester devices.
 * Re-release builds.
 You will be able to select a release, and re-release it to an additional distribution group, without needing to download or re-upload the binary package.